Instructions Reference

 #Node Construction

-Most of the time you write literal result elements directly in your stylesheet — <div>, <span>, <product>.
-But when the element or attribute name is not known until runtime, you need dynamic node construction.
-XSLT provides four instructions for this, plus a powerful shorthand called attribute value templates (AVTs) that you will use constantly.
+Most stylesheets write literal result elements directly, such as <div>, <span>, or <product>.
+When the element or attribute name is not known until runtime, you need dynamic node construction.
+XSLT provides four instructions for this, plus a shorthand called attribute value templates (AVTs) that you will use often.

 #Contents